Gas Leaf Blower Ban in US States and Cities

 • Cambridge: Plans to enforce a ban on gas-powered leaf blowers earlier than initially proposed, reflecting the city’s environmental priorities.

-• Concord: Passed an article to prohibit the use of leaf blowers under specific circumstances to align with environmental goals.
+• Concord: Passed an article prohibiting leaf blowers under specific circumstances to align with environmental goals.

-• Framingham: Considering restrictions on the use of gas-powered leaf blowers to align with broader environmental policies.
+• Framingham: Considering restrictions on using gas-powered leaf blowers to align with broader environmental policies.

 • Lexington: Enforces seasonal restrictions as part of its initiative to phase out gas-powered leaf blowers gradually.

 • Lincoln: Implemented a bylaw to restrict the use of gas-powered leaf blowers in designated areas to minimize environmental impact.
-They are only allowed to be used from October 1 to December 20 and from March 20 to May 31.
+They can only be used from October 1 to December 20 and from March 20 to May 31.

 • Marblehead: Local ordinances regulate the use of gas-powered leaf blowers.
-Limited restrictions for now.
+There are limited restrictions for now.

 • Medford: Enforced specific regulations as part of its city council’s environmental initiatives, focusing on noise reduction.